Big Bang Theory

 From a theoretical standpoint, the notion of the Universe coming from a point

-of infinite density has a problem for me.
+of infinite density presents a problem for me.
 If a singularity were to collapse

 to such a point of zero volume, then by mathematical definition it would achieve